-Just because it’s a beach wedding, doesn’t mean florals can’t be the star of the show.
-And this multi-tiered confection does just that, utilizing neutral tones in such a gorgeous way for an unexpected beach theme.
+Just because it’s a beach wedding doesn’t mean florals can’t be the star of the show.
+This multi-tiered confection does just that, utilizing neutral tones in such a gorgeous way for an unexpected beach theme.

 Add Simple Seashells

 What a charming way to incorporate seashells from the seashore!
-The texture of this buttercream cakes makes an ideal canvas for a simple display of blue-hued mussel shells.
+The texture of this buttercream cake makes an ideal canvas for a simple display of blue-hued mussel shells.

 Look to Your Surroundings

 For a delicate display of modern simplicity, consider a hexagonal cake with intricate detailing.
 This cake is stunning—we especially love how the hand-painted blue hues match sprawling florals, which are paired with elegant greenery.